safalsigdel/safalsigdel.github.io/_posts/2020-11-28-The best Black Friday and Cyber Monday deals on noise-canceling headphones.md

 <img src='https://cdn.vox-cdn.com/thumbor/IRSWOyA7uhfM4Itw4PuTO_tCEuw=/0x0:2040x1360/1200x800/filters:focal(857x517:1183x843)/cdn.vox-cdn.com/uploads/chorus_image/image/67930971/akrales_190716_3546_0312.5.jpg' width='700px' /><br/>
 Noise-canceling headphones are an important piece of tech if you enjoy having zero distractions or outside noise while you jam to funky tunes or listen to podcasts.
+And, as you might have expected, Black Friday and Cyber Monday are a good time to invest.
 <a href='https://www.theverge.com/21585574/black-friday-headphones-deals-noise-canceling-cyber-monday'> Source <a/>